vatlab/sos/README.md

 	*  [Pending problems](doc/problems.md)
 * Cookbook: [recipes for common and uncommon scenarios](doc/cookbook.md)

-## A trivial example
+## Tutorial

-In its simplest form, a sos script consits of a series of scripts that can be executed sequentially by different intepreters.
+A SoS script consists of one or more scripts, comments and optional SoS directives.
+In its simplest form, a sos script is simply a series of scripts that can be executed sequentially by different intepreters.

 Let us assume that you are a bioinformaticist needed to compare the expression levels between two samples.
 After reading some online tutorials, you ended up with some working commands